TimothyByrd/d2rmm_mods_ch/PotionCrafting_CH/README.md

 If __`Recipes for Full Rejuvination potion`__ is enabled, these recipes are added:

-- 1 Health Potion + 1 Mana Potion -> Full Rejuvination Potion
+- 1 Health Potion + 1 Mana Potion -> Small Rejuvination Potion
 - 2 Small Rejuv -> Full Rejuvination Potion

 If __`Cycle between other potions/scrolls`__ is enabled, these recipes are added: